-Media And Race in American Society
+Media and Race in American Society

 Communication, Persuasion, and Propaganda

-Examine the ways that people communication and the impact that communication messages have on our selves, communities, and society.
+Examines the ways that people communication and the impact that communication messages have on our selves, communities, and society.
 Students will be introduced to the communication process, explore interpersonal and group communication, gain a better understanding of how rhetoric is used to shape social norms, and political realities.
 General Education: Self and Society.
 Introductory.

 Video Production I

 Learn to produce digital video for TV web and mobile from project conception to completion.
 Practice camera operation in field and on location settings.
 Learn techniques for producing a variety of video formats, and will demonstrate learning by writing, shooting and editing several short form videos.
 Prerequisite: COM 101 or permission of the instructor.
 General Education: Creativity and the Arts.
 Intermediate.

 Designing the Digital Image